 Recent Press Releases

-We are pleased to announce that Gregory Lipton will be teaching in the Religious Studies Department 2014-15.
-Please join the department in welcoming him to Macalester.
+We are pleased to announce that Gregory Lipton will once again be teaching in the Religious Studies Department 2015-16.

 Gregory A. Lipton specializes in Islamic studies and the study of mysticism.
 His current research focuses on how medieval formations of Islamic mysticism have been re-imagined through the discursive prism of Western modernity.
 His dissertation, "Making Islam Fit: Ibn 'Arabi and the Idea of Sufism in the West," was completed at the University of North Carolina - Chapel Hill in 2013.